 At the February 2019 Summit, the Assembly adopted the Guidelines for Development of Specific Commitments and Regulatory Cooperation Framework for Trade in Services and the new Roadmap for Finalization of the AfCFTA negotiations.
-The Assembly has set June 2022 as the deadline to finalise the development of schedules of specific commitments in the five priority sectors, including legal scrubbing.
+The Assembly had set June 2022 as the deadline to finalise the development of schedules of specific commitments in the five priority sectors, including legal scrubbing.
+Negotiations are still ongoing.